🤖 Agentic Payments Protocols: The Game

 0

-To give AI agents the ability to make online payments, two (competing) agentic commerce protocols have recently emerged.
+To give AI agents the ability to make online purchases, five (competing) agentic commerce protocols have recently emerged.
 Your mission: master the protocols.

 LEVEL 1